 The Salem witchcraft trials took place between February 1692 and May 1693.
-During the trials 19 people were convicted and hanged, and one man was crushed to death while being tortured.
+More than 200 people were accused, 59 were tried, 31 were found guilty, and 20 were executed.
+Those final unfortunates were hanged, and one man was crushed to death while being tortured.

-Today the house is museum focusing on 17th-century living.
-It’s one of the last remaining links to a time in American history when people were hanged because they supposedly afflicted pain by the use of “venomous and malignant particles, that were ejected from the eye.”
+Today the house is a museum focusing on 17th-century living.
+It’s one of the last remaining links to a time in American history when people were hanged because they supposedly inflicted pain by the use of “venomous and malignant particles, that were ejected from the eye.”